jonhayes37/NHL-Score-Tracker/README.md

-# NHL Score Tracker 1.4
+# NHL Score Tracker 1.4.3

-#### What's new in 1.4:
+#### What's new in 1.4.3:
-- Themes which change the look of various parts of the program are now implemented
+- The tracker now automatically checks for software updates - no extra work necesary!
-- Four pre-defined themes have been added, as well as the ability to make your own!
+- Improvements to the sorting algorithm for game panels
-- Each theme has 9 points of customization
+- Bug fixes

 ![](http://i.imgur.com/y6Ncxq0.png)